GordonLElliott/Easy-PQXX-Build-for-Windows-Visual-Studio/README.md

 simplified example above wound up with two copies of the include and the documentation directories.)

+Two other batch files are provided in this repository:
+`Easy-PQXX-x64Unicode.bat` is pre-configured for Unicode character set.
+`Easy-PQXX-Win32.bat` is pre-configured for Win32 (x86) compiling.
+The
+latter has the typical 32 bit PostgreSQL location selected.
+In both cases the user may have to do some configuration changes to adapt the use.
+The `Easy-PQXX.bat` is always the master copy, and these are derived by copying that and changing one or more settings.
+If there is ever a disparity, the one with no suffix is the maintained copy.

 This batch file has a top section to allow the user to configure the build.
 As noted in the batch file, it should be copied to the top level directory used to build the libpqxx system, **using your favorite programming text